Partner Strategy14 min read

 Not every interested party should become a partner.
 Qualify potential partners against your ideal partner profile before accepting them.
 Key qualification criteria:

-• Audience fit: Do they actually reach your ICP?
-A partner with 100,000 followers in the wrong market is less valuable than one with 1,000 followers in exactly your niche.
+• Client fit: Do they actually reach your ICP?
+A partner with hundreds of clients in the wrong segment is less valuable than one with a dozen clients squarely in your niche and size range.

-• Credibility: Would you want your brand associated with their content and reputation?
+• Credibility: Would you want your brand associated with their reputation and the quality of the introductions they make?

-• Capacity: Do they have the time and motivation to actively promote your product, or will they sign up and go dormant?
+• Capacity: Do they have the time and motivation to actively refer you, or will they sign up and go dormant?

-• Alignment: Do their business goals align with a productive partnership, or are they just collecting affiliate links?
+• Alignment: Do their business goals align with a productive partnership, or are they just collecting referral fees?

 Quality Over Quantity

-Five engaged partners who understand your ICP and actively promote your product will outperform fifty passive partners who signed up and forgot about you.
+Five engaged partners who understand your ICP and actively refer you will outperform fifty passive partners who signed up and forgot about you.
 In the early stages, spend more time enabling fewer partners rather than recruiting many.
 Your first partners are also your program's guinea pigs — their feedback will shape the program for everyone who comes after them.

 Step 4: Enable and Onboard Partners

 Recruitment without enablement is just collecting email addresses.
-The difference between active partners who generate revenue and dormant partners who never log in comes down to how well you equip them to succeed.
+The difference between active partners who source contracts and dormant partners who never refer comes down to how well you equip them to succeed.

 Build Your Enablement Toolkit

-Partners need three categories of resources to sell effectively:
+Partners need three categories of resources to refer effectively:

-• Sales enablement: Talk tracks, objection handling guides, competitive battlecards, case studies, and ROI frameworks.
-Partners need to know not just what your product does, but how to position it in conversations with buyers.
+• Referral enablement: Talk tracks, objection handling guides, competitive positioning, case studies, and the warning signs that signal a business needs an MSP.
+Partners need to know not just what you do, but how to raise it naturally in conversations with the businesses they advise.

-• Marketing assets: Co-branded collateral, email templates, social media copy, landing page templates, and product screenshots.
-Make it easy for partners to promote you without having to create everything from scratch.
+• Marketing assets: Co-branded collateral, email intro templates, social copy, and a simple landing page for their referrals.
+Make it easy for partners to point people to you without having to create everything from scratch.

 Set Up Your Partner Portal

-A partner portal centralizes everything partners need in one place: resources, tracking links, deal registration, commission reports, and communication.
-Without a portal, you'll spend all your time answering emails instead of growing the program.
+A partner portal centralizes everything partners need in one place: resources, referral logging, deal registration, payout reports, and communication.
+Without a portal, you'll spend all your time answering emails and digging through your memory instead of growing the program.
 The Elinkages platform provides a unified portal for managing all partner types from one dashboard.

 Essential portal features include: